oprypin/crsfml/graphics/transform.md

 ## Transforming CrSFML entities

-All CrSFML classes (sprites, text, shapes) use the same interface for transformations: [TransformableM]({{book.api}}/TransformableM.html).
-This module provides a simple API to move, rotate and scale your entities.
+All CrSFML classes (sprites, text, shapes) use the same interface for transformations: [Transformable]({{book.api}}/Transformable.html).
+This base class provides a simple API to move, rotate and scale your entities.
 It doesn't provide maximum flexibility, but instead defines an interface which is easy to understand and to use, and which covers 99% of all use cases -- for the remaining 1%, see the last chapters.

-[TransformableM]({{book.api}}/TransformableM.html) (and all classes that include it) defines four properties: **position**, **rotation**, **scale** and **origin**.
+[Transformable]({{book.api}}/Transformable.html) (and all its derived classes) defines four properties: **position**, **rotation**, **scale** and **origin**.
 They all have their respective getters and setters.
 These transformation components are all independent of one another: If you want to change the orientation of the entity, you just have to set its rotation property, you don't have to care about the current position and scale.

 ### Position